PAMunb/svfa/.github/BRANCH_PROTECTION.md

 1. Trigger on pull requests to `master` or `develop` branches
 2. Set up Java 8 and SBT
 3. Cache dependencies for faster builds
-4. Run all tests with `sbt test`
-5. Run specific test suites:
+4. Run specific test suites:
    - `SecuribenchAliasingTest`
    - `SecuribenchArraysTest`